 What is the difference between Pathfinder and other intrusion detection systems?

-Pathfinder sets itself apart with its accuracy, integration capabilities, ease of use, and cyber security.
+Pathfinder sets itself apart with its accuracy, integration capabilities, and ease of use.
 Pathfinder sensors don’t require repeaters like most competitors.
 Radio repeaters add cost, complexity, and time to install.
-Pathfinder is cyber secure without providing a gateway to connected security systems.
-Pathfinder can integrate with existing security systems to offer “slew to cue” with cameras and “fly to cue” with unmanned aerial systems to get eyes on an intruder instantly.
-Pathfinder has more than a decade of success protecting military, government, and private assets around the globe.
+Pathfinder can support “slew to cue” with cameras and “fly to cue” with unmanned aerial systems to get eyes on an intruder instantly.
+This makes Pathfinder perfect for truly remote, long-haul operations.
+Unlike sensors that require large external batteries and wires, Pathfinder’s battery is integrated into the sensor, making the Pathfinder’s footprint very small.
+Design efficiency allows Pathfinder to offer a lower cost solution than other intrusion detection systems.

 Can Pathfinder communicate with existing security systems to offer autonomous “slew to cue”?